April 2nd 2014

 The District has developed a Drought Allotment Calculator to assist customers in determining their 2014 shortage allotment and to determine the commodity charges based on projected and actual water use.

-The District has activated its Supplemental Water Program to assist its Agricultural Customers in coping with the worst water supply allocation in the history of the Central Valley Project For additional information, see the Supplemental Water Program FAQ, Adopted Supplemental Water Program, Application for 2014 Supplemental Water.
+The District has activated its Supplemental Water Program to assist its Agricultural Customers in coping with the worst water supply allocation in the history of the Central Valley Project For additional information, see the Supplemental Water Program Fact Sheet, Program and Application for additional information.

 – March 3rd 2014

 On February 21st, the U.S. Bureau of Reclamation announced the lowest initial water allocations in the history of the Central Valley Project (CVP), with agricultural water users both north and south of the Delta allocated zero percent!
 The allocation for all other purposes is 50 percent of historic use, defined as the prior three years of unconstrained use.
 The zero percent initial allocation forecast for agricultural users is a first for the CVP project and did not occur during the record-setting drought of 1977.
 Reclamation cited California’s unprecedented drought conditions in making the announcement.

 At a Special Board of Directors meeting on February 27th, the Board of Directors adopted Resolution 14-03 to declare a water shortage emergency pursuant to Water Code Section 350 et seq., and to enact shortage measures and prohibited uses in recognition that the District’s water supply, at present, is insufficient to meet all demands for water.
 These temporary measures are necessary to protect public health and safety and will be in place for an indeterminate period of time.
 In addition to the restrictions, allotments and penalties detailed in Resolution 14-03, which are effective immediately and until further notice the following restrictions shall apply: